 Charging Order Protection is a concept that’s used by every Tom, Dick and Harry marketing asset protection to attempt to lure you into purchasing products that oftentimes are ineffective and inappropriate.

 It’s also something I rely upon and use everyday in my business, and I’m just going to touch on it briefly right now.
 We’ll have in depth training on this topic later, but for now, we’re just getting ready for the cocktail parties.

 It’s more than 20 years old and I sold it to Matthew Bender, The Times Mirror Corporation.
-They paid me some good money for it but it was really my dissertation for my Doctor of Juridical Science at New York University Law School.
-And, by the way, anybody who takes the major course on the actual, excuse me, actual document preparation will get a copy of this(if you’re a member, soon).
+They paid me some good money for it, but it was really my dissertation for my Doctor of Juridical Science at New York University Law School. y the way, anybody who takes the major course on the actual document preparation will get a copy of this(if you’re a member, soon).